PacktPublishing/D3.js-Quick-Start-Guide/SVG.md

 </html>
 ```

-Note that we can't see the circle because it doesn't have a radius:
+Note that we can't see the circle because it doesn't have a radius, as shown in the below screenshot:

 ![](https://i.imgur.com/yUXwBPK.png)